The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Hyperbolic Geometry

-This defines a complete Riemannian metric on $\mathbb D^2$.
-The factor of $4$ in the definition of the metric is ensuring a convenient normalisation for the curvature.
-The Poincar\'e metric has a number of useful properties which we briefly summerize as follows. \begin{lemma} Consider the unit disk $(\mathbb D^2,ds)$ with the Poincar\'e metric then: \begin{enumerate} \item the space has Gaussian curvature $\kappa=-1$; and \item the orientation preserving isometries take the special form of linear fractional transformations
+This defines a complete Riemannian metric on~$\mathbb D$.
+The factor of~$2$ in the definition of the metric~\eqref{eq:hypmetric} is ensuring a convenient normalisation for the curvature.
+The Poincar\'e metric has several useful properties which we briefly summarize below. \begin{lemma} Consider the unit disk equipped with the Poincar\'e metric $(\mathbb D,ds)$.
+Then: \begin{enumerate} \item The space has Gaussian curvature $\kappa=-1$; and \item The orientation preserving isometries take the form of linear fractional transformations

-There is some ambiguity with respect to the simultaneous sign change $a,b \longleftrightarrow -a, -b$ which one has to bear in mind. \end{enumerate} \end{lemma}

-There are other equivalent models for hyperbolic plane, such as the Poincar\'e upper half plane model.
-However the symmetry in the disk model is particularly useful in what follows in later sections.
+\end{enumerate} \end{lemma} Note an ambiguity with respect to the simultaneous sign change $(\alpha_1,\alpha_2) \longleftrightarrow (-\alpha_1, -\alpha_2)$ which one has to bear in mind.
+There are other equivalent models for the hyperbolic plane, such as the Poincar\'e upper half plane model.
+However the symmetry of the disk model is particularly useful in what follows in later sections.

-Given a compact surface $V$ with negative curvature $\kappa = -1$, the Poincar\'e metric on the unit disk has a particular significance.
-This can be explained as follows:
+For a compact surface~$V$ with negative curvature $\kappa = -1$, the Poincar\'e metric on the unit disk has a particular significance.

-\begin{lemma} Let $V$ be a compact surface of constant curvature $\kappa=-1$. \begin{enumerate} \item Then by the Gauss--Bonnet theorem we can deduce that the genus $g$ of $V$ satisfies $g \ge 2$.
-Equivalently, the Euler characteristic is strictly negative. \item In particular, since $g \geq 2$ we have that the universal cover of $V$ is $\mathbb D^2$ and the lifted metric is the Poincar\'e metric cf.~\cite{B83}. \item The geodesics on $V$ (locally distance minimizing) lift to geodesics on $\mathbb D^2$.
-The latter are semi-circular arcs which meet the unit circle $\partial \mathbb D^2$ orthogonally. \end{enumerate} \end{lemma}